JJ/TPF-Grant/May.md

 * Continue encouraging the bimonthly document squashathon by focusing on single, and if possible easy, first issues.
-* Continue encouraging participation in StackOverflow and checking posts for posible problems in the documentation.
+* Continue encouraging participation in StackOverflow and checking posts for possible problems in the documentation.
 * When `$day-job` allows, request another grant, possibly by the beginning of year 2019, to clear any backlog that might have accumulated or work